NCAHP: Obstetrics & Gynaecology SciencesPelvic Floor

 When to seek help

-- Chronic lower abdominal or pelvic pain
+- Persistent lower abdominal or pelvic pain

 How treatment is delivered

-- Pelvic floor muscle assessment and rehabilitation
+- Pelvic floor muscle assessment (internal and external)

-- Bladder retraining programme
+- Bladder retraining programmes

 - Biofeedback-assisted pelvic floor training

-- Prolapse management exercises
+- Prolapse management and lifestyle advice

 Modalities & equipment